 15. Honey Locust

 While not a classic fruit tree, the honey locust bears long, twisted seed pods and sometimes massive branched thorns on its trunk and branches.
-Some trees are nearly thornless, but wild types can have fearsome spines over a foot long.
-The sweet pulp of the pods was historically eaten by Native American tribes.
+Some trees are nearly thornless, but wild types can have intimidating spines over a foot long.
+Native American tribes used to eat the sweet pulp from the pods.

 16. Governor’s Plum

-This tropical shrub has stiff, horizontal thorns and dense growth, making it a popular choice for natural fencing.
+This tropical shrub has stiff, horizontal thorns and grows thickly or closely together, creating a dense mass of stems and leaves.
+This makes it a popular choice for natural fencing.
 It bears small, dark red or purple fruits with a tangy flavor.
-The plant is resilient, tolerating drought and poor soil, and is often found in scrub or forest-edge habitats.
+The plant is resilient, and can grow well in dry areas and poor soil.
+Its is often found in scrublands or at the edges of forests.

 17. Karonda (Carissa)

-Karonda is a spiny shrub native to India, with forked, hard thorns and shiny green leaves.
-Its small, dark red fruit is packed with vitamin C and used in pickles, preserves, and chutneys.
-The plant is valued as a living barrier and for its ornamental appeal when in flower.
+Karonda is a spiny shrub native to India, and features forked, hard thorns and shiny green leaves.
+Its small, dark red fruits are packed with vitamin C and are often used in pickles, preserves, and chutneys.
+The plant is valued as a natural or live fence and for its ornamental appeal, especially when it flowers.

 18. Dragon Fruit (Pitaya)

 Dragon fruit grows on a climbing cactus with aerial roots and sharp spines along the stems.
-While some modern hybrids are nearly spineless, wild types retain thorns that demand caution during harvest.
-The stunning fruit is rich in fiber and antioxidants, and the plant thrives in hot, dry regions.
+While some modern hybrids are nearly thornless, wild types retain thorns that demand caution during harvesting.
+The stunning fruit is rich in fiber and antioxidants.
+The plant can handle heat, drought, humidity, and poor soil, but it will produce tastier fruits if it gets regular water and nutrient-rich soil.

 19. Elephant Apple (Dillenia indica)